IGM-202-2225/project-2-jgd6426/README.md

 ## Butterfly

-Just having a good time amongst all the other butterflies
+Just having a good time witht all the other butterflies

-### _State 1 Name_

-**Objective:**
+### Scared Of The User

+**Objective:** Flee from the user's mouse

 #### Steering Behaviors

-- Wander, Stay In Bounds, Flock(separate, cohere, align) with other butterflies
+- Flee the user's mouse, Stay In Bounds, Wander, Flock with other butterflies
 - Obstacles - bees, user's mouse
-- Seperation - bees (obstacle), other butterflies(to the best they can)
+- Seperation - other butterflies(to the best they can)

 #### State Transistions

-- _List all the ways this agent can transition to this state_
-   - _eg, When this agent gets within range of Agent2_
-   - _eg, When this agent has reached target of State2_

-### _State 2 Name_

-**Objective:** _A brief explanation of this state's objective._
+- default, but if user has a flower mouse cursor and they click, the cursor will switch back to the default cursor and trigger the state

+### Not Scared Anymore

+**Objective:** Stop running away from the user and just wander around

 #### Steering Behaviors

-- Same as before:
 - Wander, Stay In Bounds, Flock(separate, cohere, align) with other butterflies
-- Obstacles - bees, user's mouse
+- Obstacles - bees
 - Seperation - bees (obstacle), other butterflies(to the best they can)

 #### State Transistions

-- _List all the ways this agent can transition to this state_
+- user clicks, makes cursor into a flower disguise

 ## Bee

 Just flying around and pollinating flowers

-### _State 1 Name_

-**Objective:** _A brief explanation of this state's objective._
+### Flying around

+**Objective:** Just fly around and have a chill time

 #### Steering Behaviors

 - Wander, Stay In Bounds
-- Obstacles - other bees (too busy working to socialize), user's mouse
+- Obstacles - other bees (too busy working to socialize)
-- Seperation - other bees, butterflies
+- Seperation - other bees

 #### State Transistions

-- _List all the ways this agent can transition to this state_

-### _State 2 Name_

-**Objective:** _A brief explanation of this state's objective._
+- default, but if user has a flower mouse cursor and they click, the cursor will switch back to the default cursor and trigger the state

+### Pollinate Time

+**Objective:** Seek the flower (user mouse)

 #### Steering Behaviors

-- Same as before:
-- Wander, Stay In Bounds
+- Stay In Bounds, Seek the user's mosue
-- Obstacles - other bees (too busy working to socialize), user's mouse
+- Obstacles - other bees
-- Seperation - other bees, butterflies
+- Seperation - other bees

 #### State Transistions

-- _List all the ways this agent can transition to this state_
+- user clicks, makes cursor into a flower disguise

 ## Sources